AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp.rst

 - **Please connect to all sessions 10 minutes early**: icebreakers and intro already starts then.

 **Registration:** `Click here to register <https://forms.gle/BwRdDuMrKNVKpug3A>`__.
+If you are from Norway, `please register here <https://skjemaker.app.uib.no/view.php?id=11270960>`__.
 While the stream is available for everyone, if you register you can get HackMD access for asking questions and will support our funding by contributing to our attendance statistics.

 **Credits:** Certificates are not provided for this course.